SFPC/BeginningCodersBootcamp/README.md

 - Note that Xcode is fairly large, you should clear space on your hard drive if necessary.
 If you run into any space issues, we recommend the free app [OmniDiskSweeper](https://www.omnigroup.com/more) to help see where you can gain/free space.

 ### Windows
 - Install [Visual Studio Community 2017](https://www.techspot.com/downloads/6278-visual-studio.html).
 Choose the free community edition.
-Note that this is an older version of Visual Studio; please install this older version even if you have a newer version installed.
+Once the installer loads, choose "Desktop development with C++" as what to install.  you don't need to choose any other option.
+Note that this is an older version of Visual Studio.
+You can work with 2019 if you have installed it for c++ development.
+- Microsoft may ask you to sign in with your mirosoft password.
+You can make one if you need to.
-- If you have visual studio 2019 installed, you can update your projects when you load them to work with the newer tool.
+- If you have visual studio 2019 installed, you can update your projects when you load them to work with the newer tool as long as you have c++ installed and an appropriate SDK.
+When you load a project, it will ask you to "retarget" it, which is updating it for 2019.
 - Install [openFrameworks for Visual Studio.](https://openframeworks.cc/download/)
 - More detailed setup guide is [here](https://openframeworks.cc/setup/vs/).
 We will also be able to help you in class.

 ### Linux
 - QT Creator is the officially supported IDE.
 [Here are instructions](https://openframeworks.cc/setup/qtcreator/) for working with QT creator.
 If you’re using a different IDE [start here.](https://openframeworks.cc/setup/linux-install/)
-- One request -- you'll need to install a compiler -- if you are on OSX, you should install xcode.
-You can install this through the OSX app store (search for xcode).
-If you have an older version of OSX, it may ask you update the OS.

 Also, download openFrameworks for your given platform: http://openframeworks.cc/download/